UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 the front-end generates so that the optimizer can handle the input better) This is not an exact science with a one size fits all kind of solution.
 There are many common passes that are likely relevant to all languages.
 Though the ordering of them may differ depending on the needs of the language and runtime.
+Getting, the optimizations and ordering for a given language is arguably where the most work lies in creating a production quality language using LLVM.

 ## Adding JIT Compilation
 Now that the code generation produces optimized code, it is time to get to the fun part - executing code!